chrisxfire/chrisxfire.github.io/content/notes/_net/types/reference-types/strings.md

 - `ToUpper()` — Return an uppercased string.
 - `Trim('c')` — Return a string with character c trimmed.

-## Whitespace
+## whitespace
 - `PadLeft(n, char)` — Add n spaces to the left.
 Optionally, use char instead of spaces.
 - `PadRight(n, char)`
 - `TrimStart() `— Return a string with leading whitespace trimmed.
 - `TrimEnd()` — Return a string with trailing whitespace trimmed.
 - `Trim()` — Return a string with leading and trailing whitespace trimmed.

-# Determine if String Represents Numeric Value
+# determine if string represents numeric value
 Use `TryParse` methods of numeric types.